rcemper/fast-JSON-formatting-IRIS/README.md

  It is also NOT serviced by InterSystems Support !
 ~~~
 # fast JSON formatting (IRIS)
-It's also aan example for a customized command extension (ZZJSON) in IRIS
+It's also an example for a customized command extension (ZZJSON) in IRIS

 IRIS has a nice %JSON.Formatter class.
 But for debugging it is not really handy.